A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

-- color schemes (blue and white/red and white)
+- Color schemes (e.g., blue and white, red and white)

 Once you have enough quilts for all the beds in your house, you may feel like you do not have enough space for any more big quilts.
-Another beautiful and practical way is display quilts is to drape lap quilts over the sofa, couch, or chair in the living room, family room or den.
-You can also display them on a quilt stand that is within easy reach to your seating area.
+Another beautiful and practical way to display quilts is to drape lap quilts over the sofa, couch, or chair in the living room, family room, or den.
+You can also display them on a quilt stand that is within easy reach of your seating area.

-You and your family can easily pull the quilt over you while you are watching TV, or browsing the internet, so you can stay warm and comfortable.
-These lap quilts may even save you money on heating costs, since you will not need to increase the temperature of the room when you are not moving around.
+You and your family can easily pull the quilt over you while watching TV or browsing the internet to stay warm and comfortable.
+These lap quilts may even save you money on heating costs since you will not need to increase the temperature of the room when you are not moving around.